openturns/openturns/python/doc/theory/data_analysis/bic.rst

 can be used to fit the sample, one has to keep in mind that complex models may be less robust that simpler models with less parameters.
-Actually, the limited available information (:math:`N` data points) does not allow to estimate robustly too many parameters.
+Actually, the limited available information (:math:`N` data points) does not allow one to estimate robustly too many parameters.

 The BIC criterion can be used to avoid this problem.
 The principle is to rank :math:`\cM_1,\dots,\cM_K` according to the following quantity: